tiprankstipranks

 Our business is exposed to foreign exchange rate fluctuations.

 We make most of our purchases in U.S. dollars.
 However, we source substantially all of our products overseas, and as such, the cost of these products may be affected by changes in the value of the relevant currencies against the U.S. dollar.
 Changes in currency exchange rates may also affect the relative prices at which we and our foreign competitors sell products in the same market.
-We use forward foreign exchange contracts to hedge material exposure to adverse changes in foreign exchange rates.
+We use forward foreign exchange contracts to hedge material exposures to adverse changes in foreign exchange rates.
 However, no hedging strategy can completely insulate us from foreign exchange risk.
 We are also exposed to gains and losses resulting from the effect that fluctuations in foreign currency exchange rates have on the reported results in our financial statements due to the translation of the operating results and financial position of our foreign subsidiaries.
 There can be no assurance that foreign currency fluctuations will not have a material adverse effect on our business, financial condition, results of operations, and liquidity.
-See Item 7A "Quantitative and Qualitative Disclosures About Market Risk" below for additional information regarding our foreign exchange risk.
+See Item 7A.
+"Quantitative and Qualitative Disclosures About Market Risk" for additional information regarding our foreign exchange risk.

 Capital Markets - Risk 2